Staff & Officers

 After college I worked in childcare, firstly as a nanny in various locations, then as a deputy nursery manager and lastly as an OFSTED registered childminder, for 21 years.

 I am married to Stuart and we have 3 children.
 Our eldest child, Alex, is a science teacher in London.
-Our second son Will, works in credit control for a company in Leeds.
-Our daughter Charlotte, is enjoying Year 6 at a local junior school.
+Our second son Will, works in credit control for a company in Normanton.
+Our daughter Charlotte, is looking forward to going back to school in Year 8.